Random matrices and Lyapunov coefficients regularity

 \kern-1cm { \centerline{\bf Random matrices and Lyapunov coefficients regularity}} \*

 { \centerline{\tt G.Gallavotti}} {\centerline{ INFN-Roma1 and Rutgers University}} {\centerline{\today} }

 \* \0{\bf Abstract: \it Analyticity and other properties of the largest or smallest Lyapunov exponent of a product of real matrices with a ``cone property'' are studied as functions of the matrices entries, as long as they vary without destroying the cone property.
-The result is applied to stability directions, Lyapunov coefficients and Lyapunov exponents of a class of products of random matrices and of dynamical systems.
-The method is based on the classical theory of the Mayer series in Statistical Mechanics of rarefied gases.}
+The result is applied to stability directions, Lyapunov coefficients and Lyapunov exponents of a class of products of random matrices and to dynamical systems.
+The results are not new and the method is the main point of this work: it is is based on the classical theory of the Mayer series in Statistical Mechanics of rarefied gases.}

 \* \SEC{Introduction and paradigm}

 \iniz Regularity of the Lyapunov exponents of products of random matrices has been studied thoroughly in \cite{Ru979}.
 The study dealt with various aspects and consequences of the following {\it cone property} (as it will be called here):